-Financing your residential and commercial energy improvements can help put high-efficiency and clean energy within reach.
-The idea is simple: energy-efficient buildings and renewable energy systems draw less energy from the grid, meaning monthly utility costs are lower.
-This approach unlocks more capital to invest in best sustainability practices.
-Paired with rebates and low-interest financing, you could save money in the long run.
+Financing your residential and commercial energy improvements puts smart energy within reach.
+The idea is simple: energy-efficient buildings and renewable energy systems draw less energy from the grid.
+Because of that, monthly utility costs are lower.
+This approach unlocks more capital to invest in sustainability.
+You can save even more when low-interest financing is paired with rebates.

 Is low-interest financing right for your home energy project?
 Here’s a round-up of what’s available to Roaring Fork Valley homeowners: